There are two tracks of debate:

 No. We welcome anyone interested, and often those without debate experience during their secondary education have tremendous competitive and intellectual success in college.

-Not counting the weekends for travel, to begin gaining some competency in the activity will require ten hours per week.
-Debates will happen each day and then students are expected to conduct research on their own.
+Not counting the weekends for travel, to begin gaining some competency in the activity will require five hours per week for public debate.
+For those hoping to compete on the more selective Lincoln Douglas team, this number increases to an average of 10 hours weekly.
+Debates will happen each week and then students are expected to conduct research on their own.
 Of course, the more a person works on this, the greater the success and the easier the activity becomes.
 Happily, however, the grounding from classes helps.
 Unlike other activities that require unique knowledge, debate requires students understand and focus the knowledge they have learned in class.
 Just being an excellent student or learning to be an excellent student will often reduce the workload for debate.
 The opposite is also true.
 The more proficient the individual becomes at debate, the less difficult certain projects will be for class.